-- Sing unaccompanied a song from a textbook series used in public school systems, such as the American Singer, New Music Horizons, The Singing School, The Hollis Dan Series, The Music Hour, etc. - 2.
-Sing accompanied an art song chosen by student. - 3.
-Each student should be prepared to sight-read from materials of difficulty equivalent to those in the book listed in number 1 of B above.
+1. Sing unaccompanied a song from a text book series used in public school systems, such as the American Singer, New Music

+Horizons, The Singing School, The Hollis Dan Series, The Music Hour, etc.

+- 2. Sing accompanied an art song chosen by student. - 3.
+Each student should be prepared to sight-read from materials of difficulty equivalent to those in the books listed in No. 1 of B above.